FilipWirsen/pp5-ci/README.md

 9. As a shopper I want to be able to easily checkout and enter my shipping details so that i can feel comftrable and safe when placing my order
 10. As a shopper I want to be able to make a purchase using my debit/credit card so that i can pay for my order right away.
 11. As a shopper I want to be able to recive a confirmation email so that i can feel safe that the order went through and keep record of my orders.
+12. As a shopper i want to be able to view an order confirmation so that i can verify that my order details are correct.
-12. As a shopper I want to be able to easily contact the store so that i can ask them questions and get assistans if needed.
+13. As a shopper I want to be able to easily contact the store so that i can ask them questions and get assistans if needed.
-13. As a shopper I want to be able to read course reviews so that i can find new good courses to try out.
+14. As a shopper I want to be able to read course reviews so that i can find new good courses to try out.
-14. As a shopper I want to be able to sign up to a newsletter so that i can be the first one to hear about new arrivals and deals.
+15. As a shopper I want to be able to sign up to a newsletter so that i can be the first one to hear about new arrivals and deals.
-15. As a shopper I want to be able to register for an account so that i can see my previous orders and save my shipping details.
+16. As a shopper I want to be able to register for an account so that i can see my previous orders and save my shipping details.
-16. As a shopper I want to be able to login/logout so that i can Access my profile.
+17. As a shopper I want to be able to login/logout so that i can Access my profile.
-17. As a shopper I want to be able to recover my password if i forgot it so that i can recover my account.
+18. As a shopper I want to be able to recover my password if i forgot it so that i can recover my account.

 ## Site Owner